file.csv Alice,Data Scientist,122000 Bob,Engineer,77000 Ann,Manager,119000

-Problem: How to convert a list of lists to a
+Problem: How to convert one or more tuples to a

-Your goal is to write the content of the list of lists into a comma-separated-values (CSV) file format.
+Your goal is to write the content of the list of tuples into a comma-separated-values (CSV) file format.
 Your out file should look like this:

 # file.csv Alice,Data Scientist,122000 Bob,Engineer,77000 Ann,Manager,119000